Date of the interview

 As far as I know, I was the first student to transition from the G&D programme to the IMP programme and there were actually some difficulties because it was not clear whether G&D graduates fulfil the requirements.
 However, my request was supported by a very kind professor teaching in the G&D programme and the head of the IMP programme answered the request within a few weeks stating that G&D students fulfil the entry requirements.
 With the help of this statement, I was then able to apply and eventually were accepted.
 Moreover, I was not required to complete a “learning agreement”, i.e. I could study the regular programme without having to worry about additional requirements missing from my bachelor’s studies.
 Looking back, I can say that I was well prepared for the master’s programme and managed to graduate with a very good GPA.

-You are currently working at the University of Duisburg-Essen as a research assistant and you are planning to pursue an academic career by doing a Ph.D.
+After completing your master's, you started working at the University of Duisburg-Essen as a research assistant.
 Please tell us more about your current field of research.

 If you had to describe the people you met at Rhine-Waal University of Applied Sciences in three words, these would be…